codeapprove/feedback/README.md

-# feedback
+# Feedback

-Feedback for CodeApprove
+To file feedback about [CodeApprove](https://codeapprove.com) just file a new issue on this repository.